Oliverio Castañeda: Consequences

 The impunity of this crime, and the lack of investigation from state authorities led the Guatemalan Historical Clarification Commission (Comisión para el Esclarecimiento Histórico, CEH) to consider Castañeda's death a violation of human rights, and to presume the Intelligence Division of the Estado Mayor Presidencial to be responsible for it.

 The Universidad de San Carlos's students' association was soon after renamed Asociación de Estudiantes Universitarios" Oliverio Castañeda de León".

 The segment of the street in which he was killed was renamed "Oliverio Castañeda de León" in his honor in 2003.

-30 years after Oliverio Castañeda's murder, the president of Guatemala Alvaro Colom awarded him the country's highest award, the "Orden del Quetzal".
+30 years after Oliverio Castañeda's murder, the president of Guatemala, Álvaro Colom awarded him the country's highest award, the "Orden del Quetzal".
 The president asked his family for forgiveness on behalf of the Guatemalan government and expressed: "A medal can't bring even a second of his life back, but will serve to give testimony of his life".
 The award was received by his mother and other members of his family.